 Cheaper than phone insurance, and he’ll secretly enjoy showing people how this works.

-For the dad who has an unapologetic lockdown beard
+For the dad who has a hat-hair problem

 For the dad who chugs tea like it’s water

 He’d love this infuser mug, which Strategist contributor Isabelle O’Carroll says lets her drink eight cups a day.